Global education agents applaud ‘safe’ and ‘welcoming’ International House on-campus accommodation at The University of Queensland.

 ‘Housies’ can participate in a guided ‘O-Week’ or ‘welcome week’ each semester and the College runs various social, sporting, cultural, and cross-cultural events to ensure its residents, who are a long way from home, enjoy being part of our community and feel included.
 ‘Housies’ can also represent IH in InterCollege Council (ICC) activities.

-With a team of international staff (Japanese, Chinese, European, Australian and Malaysian) IH is also one of the few co-ed, non-denominational residential Colleges on UQ campus.
+With a team of international staff (Japanese, South African, European, Australian and Malaysian) IH is also one of the few co-ed, non-denominational residential Colleges on UQ campus.

 Most of our Housies – including our ‘Aussie’ residents – have either lived in different parts of the world or have strong global friendships.
 Multiculturalism is ‘the norm’ and embraced.
 At International House residents find their tribe.